The Lazy Project Manager

 Description

-The aim is a challenging but enjoyable environment with lessons learnt staying in the mind because of the practical and experiential nature of the learning environment.
+The aim is to create a challenging yet enjoyable environment where lessons learned stick in the mind due to the practical and experiential nature of the learning setting, much like those found in project management courses.

-Delegates will derive real value from the Project from Hell workshop content and materials, as they very much reflect everyday real life scenarios; what can go wrong, mistakes that can be made, loss of control that can be experienced etc. Delegates have to identify these and work out ways in which such events can be more successfully managed in the future.
+Delegates will gain real value from the Project from Hell workshop content and materials, which reflect everyday real-life scenarios involving what can go wrong, common mistakes, and the loss of control that can occur.
+Participants must identify these issues and develop strategies for managing such events more effectively in the future.

-The amount of time available is tightly controlled to generate the stresses and strains of real-world projects and team working.
-Quickly this is no longer a case study but a living breathing project that must be saved, by a deadline that is rapidly approaching and cannot be missed.
+Time constraints are tightly controlled to emulate the stresses and strains of real-world projects and team dynamics.
+It quickly transforms from a simple case study into a living, breathing project that demands saving, with a deadline rapidly approaching that cannot be missed.

 Welcome to your real project world!